abishekvengeri/splunk-soc-labs/day8/README.markdown

 # Splunk SOC Lab: Day 8 - Creating Alerts for Detected Threats

 ## Overview
 This repository documents Day 8 of a two-week Splunk lab series.
-The lab focuses on creating alerts for high/medium threat IPs detected via a threat intelligence feed, displaying them in the Triggered Alerts section (no email), and updating the "SOC Web Monitoring" dashboard.
+The lab focuses on creating alerts for high/medium threat IPs detected via a threat intelligence feed, displaying them in the Triggered Alerts section , and updating the "SOC Web Monitoring" dashboard.
 The setup uses Splunk Enterprise on Windows and a Splunk Universal Forwarder on an Ubuntu Desktop VM with Apache.

 ## Objectives
 - Create alerts for high/medium threat IPs in Splunk, shown only in Triggered Alerts.